FedericaPaoli1/IEEE1599Generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-IEEE 1599 random generator: application which, on the basis of a series of user-definable parameters, generates an IEEE 1599 file by randomly the elements present.
+IEEE1599Generator is a project developed for the Music Programming exam at the University of Milan (academic year 2020-2021).
+It is an application which, on the basis of a series of user-definable parameters, generates an IEEE 1599 file by randomly the elements present.

 ### Built With